-Now, first of all, I’m not a psychologist or a doctor so I speak about it from layman’s terms but the anatomy of a brain is similar across species and phenotypes.
+Now, first of all, I’m not a psychologist or a doctor so I speak about it in layman’s terms but the anatomy of a brain is similar across species and phenotypes.

 And this is the deal with ours.
-We have the cerebellum, the limbic system which includes the amygdala and then we have the neocortex.
+We have the cerebellum, the limbic system which includes the amygdala, and then we have the neocortex.
 The cerebellum is common among almost all species.
-The limbic system is for higher-order functions and involves the emotions and the neocortex is what gives humanity its logic, it’s reason and its unprecedented abilities and skills.
+The limbic system is for higher-order functions and involves emotions and the neocortex is what gives humanity its logic, its reason, and its unprecedented abilities and skills.